MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-environment.md

 1. In the Service Manager console, select **Data Warehouse**.

-2. In the **Data Warehouse** page, expand **Data Warehouse**, and select **Data Warehouse Jobs**.
+2. In the **Data Warehouse** pane, expand **Data Warehouse**, and select **Data Warehouse Jobs**.

-3. In the **Data Warehouse Jobs** page, observe the **Status** column for each data warehouse job.
+3. In the **Data Warehouse Jobs** pane, observe the **Status** column for each data warehouse job.
 When the status for each job is listed as **Not Started**, proceed to the next procedure to stop the Self-Service Portal.
 If no Self-Service Portal exists in your environment, you can start the upgrade process.

 ### To prevent MPSync jobs from failing